fifahuihua/fabric-network-setup/README.md

 # fabric-network-setup
 A demo to setup hyperledger fabric with mulitple machines/servers.

+# Assumption
+* IP address of host 1: 146.222.94.74
+* IP address of host 2: 146.222.94.31
+* There are 2 peers in org1, and 2 peers in org2.
+* There orderer is in host 1.
+(Please replace the IP address in the docker-compose-org1.yaml and docker-compose-org1.yaml with the IP addresses of your hosts.)

 # commands
 1. git clone https://github.com/fifahuihua/fabric-network-setup.git
 2. cd fabric-network-setup